Artanidos/FlatSiteBuilderPython/README.md

 !(flatsitebuilder.png)

 # Syntax
-The syntax for the templates is based on Django.
+The syntax for the templates is based on [Django](https://www.djangoproject.com/start/).
+That also means that we render the HTML using [Django](https://www.djangoproject.com/start/).

 ## Variable
 {{ varname }}